-In line with recent City Council legislation, the NYC Department of Transportation is launching a two-year citywide pilot to designate about 300 parking spaces in municipal parking facilities and 300 parking spaces on-street in select neighborhoods exclusively for the use of carshare companies.
+In line with recent City Council legislation, the NYC Department of Transportation is launching a two-year citywide pilot to designate about 300 parking spaces in municipal parking facilities and 300 parking spaces on-street in select neighborhoods for the use of carshare companies.

 - Improve local air quality and reduce congestion - New Yorkers who use carshare drive less than those who own their own car.
 Less driving means cleaner air and fewer cars on city streets.